tari-labs/tari-university/src/preface/introduction.md

 1. Get some agreement from the community that the topic is of interest.
 2. Write up your report.
 3. Push a first draft of your report as a Pull Request.
-4. The community will peer-review the report; much the same as we would with a code PR.
+4. The community will peer-review the report; much the same as we would with a code Pull Request.
 5. The report gets merged into master.
 6. Receive the Fame and acclaim that is due.